China’s Yak Industry Growth: Market Trends and Insights

-Hot Pot – how a traditional way of eating has developed into a complete market
+Hot Pot – how a traditional Chinese way of eating has developed into a complete market

 If there is one Chinese dish, or better: eating experience, that virtually all foreigners who have been to China enjoy, it is hot pot.
 The most traditional version is what Chinese refer to as shuan yangrou, literally ‘dipping mutton’.
 Eaters dip thinly sliced mutton in a boiling broth in the middle of the table, then dip it in a sauce with sesame paste as its base and other flavourings added on the basis of personal preference.
 While mutton is the main ingredient, various vegetables, bean curd, mushrooms, etc., can be dipped as well.
 This used to be winter favourite for the northern Chinese, as it is a way of eating that warms you up inside and outside.
 I hold dear memories of hot pot from my first winter in Beijing in 1975.